 - Sun Exposure: Full sun, six to 10 hours daily

-- When it's in Trouble: Fruit will be misshapen or blackened on the ends due to improper or uneven soil moisture levels
+- Signs of a Problem: Fruit will be misshapen or blackened on the ends due to improper or uneven soil moisture levels

-- When it's Thriving: Will grow vigorously with large, broad leaves
+- Signs of a Healthy Plant: Will grow vigorously with large, broad leaves

 Starting Zucchini Squash From Seed

 To direct-seed zucchini in the garden, place the seeds into 1-inch-deep holes using only two seeds per hole.
-Zucchini plants are bushy and have large leaves when developed, so the plants should be placed 3 feet from the center when starting, although in areas with limited space, this can be reduced to 1 1/2 to 2 feet from the center.
-Because most packages of seeds stay good for up to four years if stored in a cool, dark place and it takes so few seeds to grow zucchini, you can use a package's remaining seeds during the next few years.
+Zucchini plants are bushy and have large leaves when developed, so the plants should be spaced 3 feet apart, measured from the centers, although in areas with limited space, this can be reduced to 1 1/2 to 2 feet.
+Because most packaged zucchini seeds stay viable for up to four years if stored in a cool, dark place, and it takes so few seeds to grow zucchini, you can use a package's remaining seeds during the next few years.

 Starting Zucchini Squash From a Seedling